Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Data analysis

 \section{Data analysis}

-For practical implementation of the results previously discussed, a dataset examining reliability of light bulbs is taken here from the experimental study conducted by Zhu \cite{zhu2010optimal}.
-Balakrishnan et al. \cite{balakrishnan2023robust} used this data for one-shot device testing under step-stress ALT.
-In light bulb experiment $n=64$ miniature light bulbs are put into a two-step SSALT experiment where voltage $x_1=2.25V$ is applied for up to $\tau_1=96$ hours and then voltage is increased to $x_2=2.44V$.
-The stopping time of experiment is $\tau_2=140$ hours.
+For practical implementation of the results previously discussed, a dataset examining the reliability of light bulbs is taken here from the experimental study conducted by Zhu \cite{zhu2010optimal}.
+Balakrishnan et al. \cite{balakrishnan2023robust} used this data for robust inference of nondestructive one-shot device testing data under step-stress ALT.
+In light bulb experiment $n=64$, miniature light bulbs are put into a two-step SSALT experiment where voltage $x_1=2.25V$ is applied for up to $\tau_1=96$ hours, and then the voltage is increased to $x_2=2.44V$.
+The stopping time of the experiment is $\tau_2=140$ hours.
 The failure times of light bulbs within 140 hours are recorded as follows.\\

 12.07, 19.5, 22.1, 23.11, 24, 25.1, 26.9, 36.64, 44.1, 46.3, 54, 58.09, 64.17, 72.25, 86.9, 90.09, 91.22, 102.1, 105.1, 109.2, 114.4, 117.9, 121.9, 122.5, 123.6, 126.5, 130.1, 14, 17.95, 24, 26.46, 26.58, 28.06, 34, 36.13, 40.85, 41.11, 42.63, 52.51, 62.68, 73.13, 83.63, 91.56, 94.38, 97.71, 101.53, 105.11, 112.11, 119.58, 120.2, 126.95, 129.25, 136.31.\\